Raysonviswas/Babcock-Software-Engineer---test/README.md

 2. mvn spring-boot:run in project root folder(leave on default port 8080 on localhost)
   or import onto IntelliJ as maven project and run main method.

-Jar Available in Target folder.
+Jar available in Target folder.

 ### Endpoints ###